Fleetwood Mac: 2008–2013: Touring activity

-2014–present: Return of Christine McVie, departure of Buckingham, and death of Christine McVie
+2014–present: Buckingham's departure and the death of Christine McVie

 On 11 January 2014, Mick Fleetwood confirmed that Christine McVie would be rejoining Fleetwood Mac.
 On with the Show, a 33-city North American tour, opened in Minneapolis, Minnesota, on 30 September 2014.
 A series of May–June 2015 arena dates in the United Kingdom went on sale on 14 November, selling out in minutes.
-Due to high demand, additional dates were added to the tour, including an Australian leg.
+High demand caused additional dates to be added to the tour, including an Australian leg.

-In January 2015, Buckingham suggested that the new album and tour might be Fleetwood Mac's last and that the band would cease operations in 2015 or soon afterwards.
-He concluded: "We're going to continue working on the new album and the solo stuff will take a back seat for a year or two.
-A beautiful way to wrap up this last act."
-But Mick Fleetwood stated that the new album might take a few years to complete and that they were waiting for contributions from Nicks, who had been ambivalent about committing to a new record.
+In January 2015, Buckingham suggested that the new album and tour might be Fleetwood Mac's last, and that the band would cease operations in 2015 or soon afterwards.
+He said work would continue on the new album, and solo work would be low priority for a few years.
+Fleetwood said the new album might take a few years to complete and that they were waiting for contributions from Nicks, who had been ambivalent about committing to a new record.

-In August 2016, Fleetwood revealed that while the band had "a huge amount of recorded music", virtually none of it featured Nicks.
-Buckingham and Christine McVie, however, had contributed multiple songs to the new project.
-Fleetwood told Ultimate Classic Rock: "She [McVie] wrote up a storm.
-She and Lindsey could probably have a mighty strong duet album if they want.
-In truth, I hope it will come to more than that.
-There really are dozens of songs.
-And they're really good.
-So we’ll see."
-Nicks explained her reluctance to record another album with Fleetwood Mac.
-"Is it possible that Fleetwood Mac might do another record?
-I can never tell you yes or no, because I don't know.
-I honestly don't know.
-It's like, do you want to take a chance of going in and setting up in a room for like a year [to record an album] and having a bunch of arguing people?
-And then not wanting to go on tour because you just spent a year arguing?".
-She also emphasised that people do not buy as many records as they used to.